JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 ### Why we have support for both

-In short: many people like matrices, and are familiar with `obsdim`-style keyword arguments as they are used elsewhere in the Julia package ecosystem.
+In short: many people like matrices, and are familiar with `obsdim`-style keyword arguments.

-However, all internals are implemented using `AbstractVector`s, and the `obsdim` interface is just a thin layer of utility functionality which sits on top of this.
+All internals are implemented using `AbstractVector`s though, and the `obsdim` interface is just a thin layer of utility functionality which sits on top of this.

 ## Functions